asokero/rocking-giraffe/README.md

 (Height: ~515 mm, Width:~33mm Lenght: ~518mm)

 The main body is the largest part of the rocker.
-The body of my giraffe was made from sawed pieces of the birch plank that were glued together.
+The body of my giraffe was made from sawed pieces of the birch that were glued together.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/main-body-01-glued.jpg" width="400">
-Then this part was planed down and cut to shape.
+Then it was planed down and cut to shape.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/main-body-02-to_be_sawed.jpg" width="400">